 Stephen Trigg represents clients in a wide variety of civil litigation matters in both state and federal courts across the country, including cases involving complex commercial disputes, catastrophic personal injuries, products liability, consumer protection laws, and disputes between shareholders and members of closely-held businesses.
 His experience includes regularly representing defendants in professional malpractice actions against doctors, chiropractors, dentists, podiatrists, and nursing homes.
 Mr. Trigg was selected as a Wisconsin Rising Star by Super Lawyers magazine in 2018 and 2019.

 Prior to joining Gass Weber Mullins LLC, Mr. Trigg practiced with Paul Hastings LLP in New York City.
 At that firm, he represented multiple companies and their boards of directors in shareholder disputes alleging breaches of fiduciary duties and securities law violations.
 He also represented some of the world’s biggest financial institutions in litigation resulting from the credit crisis.

-Mr. Trigg is admitted to practice in New York and Wisconsin, and the United States District Courts for the Southern and Eastern Districts of New York, and the Eastern and Western Districts of Wisconsin.
-He is also a member of the American Bar Association.
+Mr. Trigg is admitted to practice in New York and Wisconsin, the United States District Courts for the Southern and Eastern Districts of New York, and the Eastern and Western Districts of Wisconsin, and the Federal Court of Appeal for the Seventh Circuit.